CDU-HIT238/slides/week3/index.md

 ### An MVP does not have to be complete
 * Many resources talk about MVP as the smallest product for each release
 	* I disagree
-	* MVP is a great way to release regularaly but an MVP is not a release
+	* MVP is a great way to release regularly but an MVP is not a release
-* Your MVP should be _usable_ not necessecary _complete_
+* Your MVP should be _usable_ not necessary _complete_
 * You don't release your first MVPs to public
 * There should be a number of MVPs for each release